Light bulbPostion MVP is now LIVE! Claim Your Founder's Perks & Join Now

 The Long-Tail Keyword Advantage of This Strategy

+This technical SEO setup has a massive benefit for long-tail keywords.
 By exposing the first few paragraphs of your article, you allow Google to index the specific, niche language used at the beginning of your content.
-This means you can rank for dozens of long-tail queries you might not even be aware of, driving highly motivated, ready-to-convert traffic directly to your subscription prompt.
+This means you can rank for dozens of high-intent long-tail queries, driving motivated, ready-to-convert traffic directly to your subscription prompt.

 Stop Choosing Between Revenue and Reach

-You don't have to sacrifice your SEO to build a subscription business.
-The old fear of paywalls killing traffic is a relic of outdated techniques.
+You don't have to sacrifice your SEO to build a content monetization business.
 By implementing a modern, transparent strategy, you can have the best of both worlds.

 This is why we built Postion.
-We believe creators shouldn't have to become expert-level technical SEOs to monetize their work.
+We believe creators shouldn't have to become expert-level technical SEOs to sell content online.
 Our platform handles all of this automatically:

 • Dynamic rendering of content previews.

-• Automatic generation of correct JSON-LD structured data for every post.
+• Automatic generation of correct JSON-LD structured data for paywalled content.

-You can focus on creating incredible content for your audience, confident that you are both building a sustainable business and growing your reach on Google.
+You can focus on creating incredible premium content, confident that you are both building a sustainable business and growing your reach on Google.

 Ready to build a platform for your premium content?
 Discover how Postion empowers creators to launch and grow their own sites.